MANDAN Historical Society

 From 1763 to 1800, the claim to the Louisiana Territory passed from France to Spain and back again to France.
 In 1803, France sold the territory, including the Mandan area, to the United States in what we know today as the Louisiana Purchase.

-In 1864 Congress provided a major boost to settling the West by establishing the Northern Pacific Railroad and associated land grants to help finance the venture.
-Some stability was brought by a treaty in 1868, in which the U.S. pledged to keep settlers out of specified areas.
-In return some of the Sioux, but not all, agreed to remain on reservations west of the Missouri River.
-However railroad expansion and the discovery of gold would re-ignite open warfare.
+In 1864 Congress provided a major boost to settling the Upper Plains by approving the charter of the Northern Pacific Railroad and associated land grants to help finance the venture.
+Some stability was brought by a treaty in 1868 to to limit incursions into land areas assigned to indingenous Native Americans when the U.S. government pledged to keep settlers (but not federal government employees) out of some areas.
+Some Sioux, but not all, agreed to remain on reservations west of the Missouri River in return for this treaty.
+Railroad expansion, however, and the discovery of gold would re-ignite open warfare.

 MILITARY FORTS